silogen/kaiwo/docs/docs/reference/aim.md

 ### AIMNamespaceConfig

 AIMNamespaceConfig is a namespaced configuration that carries credentials and routing settings.
-It references the ABC!!! instance to use for exposure and routing in the namespace.
+It references the Gateway instance to use for exposure and routing in the namespace.
 The operator can create or link the Gateway instance according to this configuration.

 Example (admin‑managed Gateway, default route auto‑creation):
 ```yaml